-- That you have an ISMS and why you have one. - That you have an Information Security Policy and which particular elements of it are relevant to them. - How they can contribute to your organization protecting its valuable information and what they need to do to help the organization achieve its information security objectives. - Which policies, procedures and controls are relevant to them and what the consequences are of not complying with them.
+- That you have an ISMS and why you have one. - That you have an Information Security Policy and which particular elements of the policy are relevant to them. - How they can contribute to protecting valuable information and what they need to do to help the organisation achieve its objectives. - Which policies, procedures and controls are relevant to them and what the consequences are of not complying with them.

-TIP - The communication of this information can normally be done through existing processes and documents such as inductions, employment contracts, toolbox talks, supplier agreements, employee briefings or updates.
+TIP: The communication of this information can normally be done through existing processes and documents such as inductions, employment contracts, toolbox talks, supplier agreements, employee briefings or updates.